 The E. O. Sellers Music Building, named for the first head of the music division, was built during 1952-53.
 The building contains 5 classrooms, eight individual teaching studios, a recital hall, twelve practice rooms, a conference room, a Music Education Resource Center, a choral and instrumental music library, music offices, a conducting lab, and technology and keyboard laboratories.
+The Technology Lab is equipped with a 55" Smartboard, computers, MIDI keyboards, and a variety of software programs.
+Internet access is available wirelessly throughout Sellers Music Building.
+Compressed Interactive Video is available for distance and hybrid courses in Room 121.
+Yamaha hybrid pianos are available in the practice rooms on the second floor of the Sellers Music Building and are available on a first come, first serve basis.

 Established in 1964 under the direction of Dean William Hooper, the Martin Music Library provides resources for the music faculty and students: books and monographs, periodicals, recordings (audio and video), electronic databases, microforms, and equipment (e.g., listening stations).
 It is located on the second floor of the main library facility, the John T. Christian Library.
 It is named for William Plunkett Martin, the first director (dean) of the School of Music.
 One of the significant contributions made by Martin is the Sellers-Martin Hymnal Collection.
 This collection contains over 400 hymnals, representing 239 titles, which once belonged to Ernest Orlando Sellers and William Plunkett Martin, who used them in evangelistic campaigns.